DBraun/audiotree/docs/source/index.rst

     audio_tree = AudioTree(data, sample_rate)
     batch = {"src": [audio_tree, audio_tree], "target": audio_tree}

-The batch above can be used with `jax.tree.map <https://jax.readthedocs.io/en/latest/_autosummary/jax.tree.map.html#jax.tree.map>`_ to create a new batch.
+The batch above can be used with `jax.tree.map`_ to create a new batch.
 That's essentially what the Transform classes in :mod:`~audiotree.transforms` do.
-They perform GPU-based jit-compatible augmentations on arbitrarily shaped AudioTrees.
+They perform GPU-based `jax.jit`_-compatible augmentations on arbitrarily shaped AudioTrees.
-When used with `ArgBind <https://github.com/pseeth/argbind/>`_, they are also highly configurable from the command-line and YAML.
+When used with `ArgBind`_, they are also highly configurable from the command-line and YAML.

 Whether you're creating a data loader for training, validation, testing, or prompt generation, AudioTree can help.